-4.2.1.2 "Window panes", blotter paper, and pulverized microdots can be extracted using a basic extraction and a minimal amount of chloroform or directly with methanol.
+4.2.1.2 "Window panes"/gel tabs, blotter paper, and pulverized microdots can be extracted using a basic extraction and a minimal amount of chloroform or directly with methanol.
+Basic extraction is preferable for window panes/gel tabs.
 Place sample in a test tube and add just enough methanol or basic solution to cover sample.
 Shake and then let soak for at least an hour.
-Microdots should soak overnight if possible.
+Microdots should soak overnight, if possible.
 Centrifuge if necessary and analyze.

-Controlled Substances Analytical Methods AM #9 Lysergic Acid Diethylamide (LSD) Revision 16 Issue Date: 06/25/2024 Issuing Authority: Quality Manager
+Controlled Substances Analytical Methods AM #9 Lysergic Acid Diethylamide (LSD) Revision 17 Issue Date: 03/14/2025 Issuing Authority: Quality Manager

 - 4.2.1.3 Sugar cubes, "Sweet Tarts" or other candy.
 Check under UV to find the side that is suspected of being spiked.
 Scrape off upper layer until up to one half of the sample, has been used.
-Dissolve in water and make basic.
+Dissolve in water and make basic, or dissolve in basic solution.
 Extract with a minimal amount of chloroform.
 Analyze on GC/MS. Using the extraction procedure in 4.3.2, without the derivatizing agent, also works well. - 4.2.1.4 Aqueous samples should be extracted using base and a minimal amount of chloroform.